zhangzh-pku/OM1/README.md

 2. The Fuser combines inputs into a prompt
 3. The LLM generates commands based on the prompt
 4. The ModuleOrchestrator executes commands through modules
-5. Connectors map omOS data/commands to external data busses and data distribtuion systems such as custom APIs, `ROS2`, `Zenoh`, or `CycloneDDS`.
+5. Connectors map omOS data/commands to external data buses and data distribution systems such as custom APIs, `ROS2`, `Zenoh`, or `CycloneDDS`.

 ### Core operating principle of the system

 The system is not event or callback driven, but is based on a loop that runs at a fixed frequency of `self.config.hertz`.
-This loop looks for the most recent data from various sources, fuses the data into a prompt, sends that promprt to one or more LLMS, and then sends the LLM responses to virtual or physical robots.
+This loop looks for the most recent data from various sources, fuses the data into a prompt, sends that prompt to one or more LLMs, and then sends the LLM responses to virtual or physical robots.

 ```python